Work with Types

 The Rust compiler occasionally makes adjustments to types in order to support automatic dereferencing and type coercion.
 TypeckResults::expr_ty()

-ignores these adjustments, returning the original type.
-Sometimes this isn't desired, as you may want the adjusted type, in which case you should use TypeckResults::expr_ty_adjusted()
+ignores these adjustments, returning the type the user wrote.
+Usually this isn't desired, as you want to see the final coerced type, in which case you should use TypeckResults::expr_ty_adjusted()

 instead: